-[31] As we have seen, the UGCA is intended to govern gratuitous crowdfunding campaigns, i.e., campaigns in the form of donations.
+- [31] As we have seen, the UGCA is intended to govern gratuitous crowdfunding campaigns, that is campaigns in the form of donations.
 It does not apply to investment or presale crowdfunding (s.
 1).
 In investment crowdfunding, sometimes known as equity crowdfunding, contributors receive common shares, preferred shares or bonds in exchange for their contribution.
-This type of crowdfunding is regulated by the Canadian Securities Administrators.22 In presale crowdfunding, contributors receive a sample of the product developed using the contributions.
-The contract between the contributors and the campaign organizer is a contract of sale for future goods or, in some cases, a contract for services.
-It is not always easy to distinguish a gift from a presale.23 This is in part because it is common in donation-based crowdfunding for the campaign organizer to offer donors a reward or other form of acknowledgement.
-As long as the reward or public recognition is of token value relative to the donation, it is fair to say that the donors are driven mainly by a liberal intention and this is therefore a case of gratuitous crowdfunding.
-Conversely, if the reward is the main incentive for contributors to participate in the crowdfunding campaign, it would be characterized as a presale.24

-[32] The UGCA also excludes gratuitous campaigns from its scope (ss.
+This type of crowdfunding is regulated by the Canadian Securities Administrators.
+In presale crowdfunding, contributors receive an exemplar of the product developed using the contributions.
+The contract between the contributors and the campaign organizer is a contract of sale for future goods or, in some cases, a contract for services. - [32] It is not always easy to distinguish a gift from a presale.
+This is the case when the campaign organizer offers contributors a reward or other form of acknowledgement.
+If the reward or public recognition is of token value relative to the donation, it is fair to say that the contributors are driven mainly by a liberal intention, and this is therefore a case of gratuitous crowdfunding (see the commentary to s.
+1 of the UGCA and s.
+2(2)e) of the UBCCA).
+Conversely, if the reward is the main incentive for contributors to participate in the crowdfunding campaign, it would be characterized as a presale. - [33] The UGCA also excludes gratuitous campaigns from its scope (ss.
 2 and 3) where:

-- the campaign organizer collects donations for herself or himself, or to fulfill a personal purpose; - the campaign organizer is a registered charity; - the campaign organizer initiates the campaign to secure financing as part of permanent or continuing fundraising activities; - the fundraising activity in question is governed by election legislation.

-[33] These have been excluded because: (1) a trust is not relevant if the campaign organizer is the donee of the gifted property; (2) charities and political fundraising are already well-regulated by law; (3) organizations that conduct continuing fundraising campaigns are accustomed to doing so and generally do not require a new framework; (4) these entities are, in any event, the donees of the gifted property.
+- the campaign organizer collects donations for herself or himself, or to fulfill a personal purpose; - the campaign organizer is a registered charity; - the campaign organizer initiates the campaign to secure financing as part of permanent or continuing fundraising activities; - the fundraising activity in question is governed by legislation that regulates political fundraising. - [34] These have been excluded because: - a trust is not relevant if the campaign organizer is the donee of the gifted property; - charities and political fundraising are already regulated by law; - organizations that conduct continuing fundraising campaigns are accustomed to doing so and generally do not require a new framework; and - these entities are, in any event, the donees of the gifted property.

 In these cases, the trust is not the appropriate vehicle for governing crowdfunding campaigns.

-[34] The UGCA does, however, apply to:

-- Campaigns where the campaign organizer collects donations for a charity or other organization.
+- [35] The UGCA does, however, apply to: - Campaigns where the campaign organizer, of their own initiative, collects donations for a charity or other organization.
 In this case, the campaign organizer is a trustee and must remit all gifted property to the organization in question. - Campaigns where the terms of the crowdfunding campaign state that any residue will be donated to a charity or other organization.